ecoyield-io/docs/compliance-and-legal/mica-alignment.md

 ### a.
 Token Classification

-\- \$EYE Token → Governance and utility token, not marketed as a financial security.
+- $EYE Token → Governance and utility token, not marketed as a financial security.
 - LP Tokens → Represent participation in yield-bearing vaults.
 These are structured with collateralisation and transparency to meet MiCA’s requirements for “asset-referenced tokens.”

 ### b.
 Disclosure & Transparency

-\- Clear tokenomics and vesting schedules published.
+- Clear tokenomics and vesting schedules published.
 - Full data room (financial models, feasibility studies, audits) available to qualified investors.
 - On-chain reporting of yield distribution and protocol fees.

 ### c.
 Governance & Investor Protection

-\- Panama foundation structure with BVI SPV ensures legal enforceability.
+- Panama foundation structure with BVI SPV ensures legal enforceability.
 - DAO governance phased in with safeguards (multisig, cooldowns, insurance vaults).
 - Whitelisted KYC/AML onboarding using partners like Sumsub, aligned with EU standards.

 ### d.
 Custody & Asset Backing

-\- All LP token vaults directly collateralised by real-world renewable and compute infrastructure.
+- All LP token vaults directly collateralised by real-world renewable and compute infrastructure.
 - Project-level SPVs ensure ring-fencing of assets, protecting investor claims.

 ## 3. Benefits for Investors

-\- Confidence that EcoYield is not a speculative pump-and-dump, but structured to stand up under EU scrutiny.
+- Confidence that EcoYield is not a speculative pump-and-dump, but structured to stand up under EU scrutiny.
 - Access to real-world yield in a way that is transparent, regulated, and enforceable.
 - Long-term scalability: EcoYield can expand into EU jurisdictions without major structural redesigns.

 ## 4. Roadmap for Regulatory Engagement

-\- Early legal structuring in Panama, UAE, and BVI to manage global operations.
+- Early legal structuring in Panama, UAE, and BVI to manage global operations.
 - Advisory engagement with EU-based legal firms to confirm classification and passporting under MiCA.
 - Future potential to register EcoYield vaults as regulated asset-referenced tokens within the EU, ensuring maximum investor reach.

-⚖️ EcoYield is built for the future of compliant Web3 infrastructure.
+EcoYield is built for the future of compliant Web3 infrastructure.
 By aligning with MiCA now, we ensure our token and vault structures remain globally accessible, transparent, and trusted.